hashkat/hashkat/docs/tutorial01.md

 In this file, you will see all the different configurations which you can implement into your network.
 A detailed description of every single one of these configurations can be found on the 'Input' page.
-For this tutorial, it is only necessary to know that we have a constant number of entities or users in this network, 1000, and that the simulation will run for 100,000 simulated minutes and a maximum of 1 minute real time.
+For this tutorial, it is only necessary to know that we have a constant number of agents or users in this network, 1000, and that the simulation will run for 100,000 simulated minutes and a maximum of 1 minute real time.